BSc (Hons), PhD, DClinPsy

 The Models I Work With

-I aim to tailor the intervention to the client I am with, their identified goals and needs, in a bid to ensure a ‘best fit’ for that person.
-I have received training and incorporate elements from different therapeutic approaches, including Cognitive-Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Compassion-Focused Therapy (CFT), Mindfulness, DBT skills and Schema Therapy.
+I aim to tailor the intervention to the client I am working with, in line with their identified goals and needs, in a bid to ensure a ‘best fit’ for that person.
+I have received training and incorporate elements from different therapeutic approaches, including Cognitive-Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Compassion-Focused Therapy (CFT), Mindfulness, DBT skills, EMDR and Schema Therapy.

 Clinic Information